Y0URD34TH/Project-GLD/LuaParams.md

 - `on_extractioncompleted` execute the function when the extraction progress is completed and retrieve the path to where it got extracted
 - `on_downloadclick` execute the function when you click on some download option in the script (on the game page), retrieve game json and download url
 - `on_downloadcompleted` execute the function when the download is completed and retrieve the download path and download url
+- `on_cfdone` execute the function when the cloudflare solver resolved the link and returns the cloudflare cookie and url of the request (you need to sue the following user agent alongside with the cookie to work: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/120.0.0.0 Safari/537.36 ProjectGLD/2.15)

 #### Usage Examples:
 ```lua
 	menu.add_button("Update Script")--set the button name